Food allergies and intolerances

 Examples of types of food intolerance include lactose intolerance, milk intolerance, food additive intolerance and intolerance to sulphites.

-Coeliac disease is a food intolerance.
-It is a disorder of the small bowel caused by an immune reaction to dietary gluten, but it is not a food allergy.
+Coeliac disease is not a food allergy or a food intolerance.
+It is a disorder of the small bowel caused by an immune reaction to dietary gluten.
+The consumption of gluten causes white blood cells to attack the lining of the small intestine causing damage and making it difficult to absorb nutrients.

 Food allergens

 Any food that contains protein has the potential to cause allergic reactions in some individuals.
-However, most allergies are caused by:
+However, wheat, peanuts, soy, milk, eggs, tree nuts, sesame seeds, crustacea, mollusc, fish and lupin account for most of the food allergies in Australia.

 As food consumption patterns in the community change and new foods and ingredients enter the food supply, new allergens are likely to emerge.
-For example, lupin has recently been declared an allergen in Australia.
+For example, lupin was only declared an allergen in Australia in 2018.

 Lupin is related to other legumes, including peanuts and soy.
 It has a high level of protein and dietary fibre and a low‐fat content, which makes it attractive for human nutrition.
 Lupin is increasingly used in food products in Australia.